github/site-policy/Policies/github-corporate-terms-of-service.md

 title: GitHub Corporate Terms of Service
 ---

 THANK YOU FOR CHOOSING GITHUB FOR YOUR COMPANY’S BUSINESS NEEDS.
-PLEASE READ THIS AGREEMENT CAREFULLY AS IT GOVERNS USE OF THE PRODUCTS (AS DEFINED BELOW), UNLESS GITHUB HAS EXECUTED A SEPARATE WRITTEN AGREEMENT WITH YOU FOR THAT PURPOSE.
+PLEASE READ THIS AGREEMENT CAREFULLY AS IT GOVERNS USE OF THE SERVICE (AS DEFINED BELOW), UNLESS GITHUB HAS EXECUTED A SEPARATE WRITTEN AGREEMENT WITH YOU FOR THAT PURPOSE.
-BY CLICKING ON THE "I AGREE" OR SIMILAR BUTTON OR BY ACCESSING THE PRODUCTS, CUSTOMER ACCEPTS ALL THE TERMS AND CONDITIONS OF THIS AGREEMENT.
+BY CLICKING ON THE "I AGREE" OR SIMILAR BUTTON OR BY ACCESSING THE SERVICE, CUSTOMER ACCEPTS ALL THE TERMS AND CONDITIONS OF THIS AGREEMENT.
 IF CUSTOMER IS ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, CUSTOMER REPRESENTS THAT IT HAS THE LEGAL AUTHORITY TO BIND THE COMPANY OR OTHER LEGAL ENTITY TO THIS AGREEMENT.

 ### GitHub Corporate Terms of Service
 Version Effective Date: July 1, 2019